PanDAWMS/panda-docs/docs/source/terminology/terminology.rst

 Job
 -------
 A job is an artificial unit of sub-workload partitioned from a task.
-A single task is composed of multiple jobs.
+A single task is composed of multiple jobs, and each job runs on the minimum unit of the compute resource.
-Each job is tailored based on user's preference (if any) and/or constraints on compute and storage resources.
+Each job is tailored based on user's preference (if any) and/or constraints on the compute resource.
-For example, if job size is flexible, jobs are generated to have short execution time and produce small output files when they are processed on resources with limited time slots and local disk spaces.
+For example, if job size is flexible, jobs are generated to have short execution time and produce small output files when they are processed on resources with limited time slots and local scratch disk spaces.
 The task input is logically split to multiple subsets and each job gets a subset to produce output.
 The collection of job output is the task output.